Q: I’ve noticed a lot more strands in the shower drain every morning. Why is my hair thinning?

 - Genetics.
 Androgenetic alopecia, commonly referred to as male- or female-pattern baldness, may be inherited from either parent.

 - Age: Post-menopausal women are more likely to experience hair loss than younger women, due to their lower estrogen and progesterone levels.
-Andropause (declining testosterone in aging men) can also affect hair loss.
+Andropause (declining testosterone in men) can also affect hair loss.